 Step Six: Executive Summary

-Once the detailed version of your project proposal is complete, it’s time to summarize it into an executive summary.
+Once the detailed version of your project proposal is complete, it’s time to summarize the presentation into an executive summary.
 This summary will include a high-level list of each key element of your proposal.
 The idea of the executive summary is to be able to summarize in one page all the proposal, in a way an executive can grasp the overall scope.

 How to Present a Project Proposal to Stakeholders